An Introduction to Double/Debiased Machine Learning: Constructing Neyman Orthogonal Scores

-\citet{newey94} shows that it is straightforward to compute the impact of nuisance estimation for this kind of moment condition.
-These calculations then directly assist in the construction of Neyman orthogonal scores; e.g. \citet{chernozhukov2022locally, chernozhukov2021automatic}.
-See also \citet{kennedy:review} for further discussion and approaches to construct orthogonal scores.
+\citet{newey94} shows how to calculate the impact of nuisance estimation for this kind of moment condition and highlights that these calculations facilitate the construction of Neyman orthogonal scores by projecting this impact onto covariates---a generalization of the partialling out approach in multiple linear regression discussed in Example 1.
+See also \citet{chernozhukov2018}, \citet{chernozhukov2021automatic}, \citet{chernozhukov2022locally}, and \citet{kennedy:review} for further discussion and approaches to construct orthogonal scores.